mstable/mStable-example/README.md

 ### Integrating mStable

-In this example you will learn how to integrate the mStable protocol.
+In this following code examples you will learn how to integrate the mStable protocol.
 This represents a basic integration and more advanced developers may wish to go straight to the [contract documentation][4] or the [smart contracts on Github][5].

 Note that the mStable contracts are compiled against `0.5.16` of solidity.

-First include the `IMasset` interface so we can mint mUSD.
+** These examples showcase how to integrate and are not considered safe.
+Your application should build in relevant access control and safety checks **

-### Minting
+### Minting mUSD

 Minting takes one or more of the supported tokens and issues mUSD.
 The following is an example that shows how you can add minting mUSD to a smart contract.
 Note that this assumes there are some supported stablecoin tokens held on the contract.

+Suppose we are depositing USDC in this example.
+We first send USDC to the contract and then call the external `mint` function with the address of the USDC contract and the amount to send.
+The transaction will return the equivalent amount of mUSD.

 ```
 //SPDX-License-Identifier: Unlicense